 Melasma is a common pigmentation disorder.
 It causes brown or grey patches to appear on the skin, mainly on the face.
-Women with darker skin tones, or those who are pregnant, are at greater risks of developing melasma as the higher concentration of melanin provides more opportunities for the pigment to become irregularly distributed.
+Women with darker skin tones are at greater risk of developing melasma as the higher concentration of melanin provides more opportunities for the pigment to become irregularly distributed.

 I went to the Kew location to have a consultation on the pigmentation in my skin, and I was thoroughly impressed by how professional and friendly the entire team is.
 I have started out with a chemical peel, and will be doing laser treatment in two weeks.
 Can't recommend the skincare professionals here enough!